JordanAtanasov12/cards-draw-game/README.md

 Here's what you'll need to send us:

  * A link to a **public** GitHub repo that you have created, containing the code
- * It should contain a suite of unit tests (using whichever test framework you prefer)
+ * It should contain a suite of tests (using whichever test framework you prefer)
  * It should also contain a README.md file explaining how to run the app and its tests

 **The task should take no longer than 2.5 hours.**